majestic53old/CFCC/README.markdown

 Build
 ======

+There are two ways to use CLCC.
+You can choose to compile it as a static library or simply include the files in your own project.

 ###Windows:

-This project has not been tested in a Windows environment.
-However, the files should be able to be imported into a Visual Studios project without a problem.
+Import files into Visual Studios solution, or create a new static library solution to build as a .lib file.

 ###Linux/Unix: